robertduplock/startrekbook.club/content/en/reviews/star-trek-the-next-generation-greater-than-the-sum-book-review-1.md

 Bennet also introduces the new character of T'Ryssa Chen.
 She's sassy, quirky, and very un-Vulcan.
 Her character was, at times, a bit over-the-top.
 But she was still a huge improvement over the dull and unlikeable T'Lana and Leybenzon.
 I was glad that Bennet restricted the new characters to a single person.
 Like _Sword Of Damocles_, I found that focusing on a single character helped to centre the story.

 The book focuses heavily on a single theme; family, children and procreation.
 This theme is woven into every chapter.
 For example, Chen has daddy issues, Picard fears the Borg incursion makes having a family too risky, and The Noh Angels just can't seem to wrap their heads around the whole procreation thing.
-Additionally, the liberated Borg (E.g. Hugh and his partner) are searching for a way to reproduce in order to keep their society going.
+Additionally, the liberated Borg (E.g. Hugh and his partner) are searching for a way to reproduce to keep their society going.

 ![](https://i.redd.it/15qj9532npm61.gif)